-How do I know EA teams are working this way?
-Our 2019 Enterprise Architecture Award winners played leading roles in their firms’ digital transformation efforts and had impressive results.
+Our 2020 Enterprise Architecture Award Winners played leading roles in their firms’ response to the pandemic as well as enabled their digital transformation efforts, all with impressive results.
 Leadership, collaboration, business smarts, tech smarts, and an agile operating model are the hallmarks of today’s high-impact EA teams.

-Each year, Forrester and InfoWorld highlight the EA programs that have made a significant impact on their organizations — embracing the opportunities for helping their businesses be customer-led, insights-driven, fast, and connected.
-We are now accepting nominations for the 2020 Enterprise Architecture Awards.
+Each year, Forrester and InfoWorld highlight the EA programs that have made a significant impact on their organizations — embracing the opportunities for helping their business be customer-led, insights-driven, fast, and connected.
+We are now accepting nominations for the 2021 Enterprise Architecture Awards.

 - You helped your organization become an insights-driven business.